morgant/43f/README.md

     [ ] Add logging to `syslog` and/or a file
-    [ ] Switch from a config file to a hidden .43f directory and .43f/config file within the repository (like many VCS/SCM implementations use) [ ] Smart advance notifications based on disk usage rates gleaned from stats
+    [ ] Switch from a config file to a hidden .43f directory and .43f/config file within the repository (like many VCS/SCM implementations use)?
+    [ ] Smart advance notifications based on disk usage rates gleaned from stats

 CHANGE LOG